 The DECnet Phase IV protocol is supported via statically assigned X.25 routing circuits.
+DECnet Phase IV connections over X.25 are supported only to other Brouters.

 X.25 Standards: The X.25 implementation is based on the following specifications: